BrandnerKasper/CrowdbasedHelpFacilites/README.md

 Here is a UI Mockup.

-![Enhanced Tool-Tip with Color](Documentation/ToolTip_Prototype_w_C.png) *Mockup of the Enhanced Tool-Tip with Color*
+![Enhanced Tool-Tip with Color](Documentation/ToolTip_Prototype_w_C.png) *Mockup of the Enhanced Tool-Tip with a Blog and Video Button in Color*

 # Crowdbased Tip of the Day (ToD)